adalton/apue3/Chapter08/Readme.md

    [24583] main: After bar()
    ```

-   One question that I alluded to aboveis, "How is the return address stored
+   One question that I alluded to above is, "How is the return address stored
    on the stack by `vfork` not corrupted by calls to other functions within
    the child?"
 This problem is not directly assocaited with the abuse of
    `vfork` in this context; this would be a problem even if the child directed